MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/using-the--analysis-assume-function-to-suppress-false-defects.md

 ---
-title: Using the _analysis_assume Function to Suppress False Defects
+title: Using the _Analysis_Assume Function to Suppress False Defects
 description: Using the _analysis_assume Function to Suppress False Defects ms.date: 04/20/2017
 ---